zhezhouzz/ADT-Lemma-Discovery/artifact-instructions.md

 ## Coq Formalization

-The Coq proof of our inferred specifications are saved in the `proof` directory.
-Proofs may be executed by running `make`.
-Each file with prefix `Verify` proves one inferred specification.
+The Coq proofs of our inferred specifications are located in the `proof` directory.
+These proofs may be executed by running `make`.
+Each file with prefix `Verify` contains the proof of one inferred specification.

-Coq proofs are generated via:
+Proof obligations expressed in Coq may be generated via:

     $ dune exec -- main/main.exe coq  <specificaion mapping file> <function name>